Top Michigan State games in Breslin Center history

 Feb.
 12, 2013: No. 8 Michigan State 75, No. 4 Michigan 52

 The first top-10 meeting between the programs – Saturday’s matchup will be the fourth and second this season – had plenty of buzz, even in mid-February.
 It didn’t live up to the hype as Michigan State was in control from the beginning and rolled to the victory.
-The rematch in Ann Arbor a few weeks later was more what folks expected as a late Kalin Lucas jumper gave Michigan State a one-point win.
-The Wolverines weren’t deterred, though, reaching the national title game later that season.
+The rematch in Ann Arbor a few weeks later was more what folks expected as Michigan's Trey Burke swiped the ball from Keith Appling late in the game to give the Wolverines a two-point lead they wouldn't relinquish.
+A few weeks later, the Wolverines were in the national title game against Louisville.

 Feb.
 19, 2013: No. 1 Indiana 72, No. 4 Michigan State 68